doihead/chipyard/ee194-lab/chipyardlab.md

   </tr>
 </table>

-Inspect `TinyRocketConfig` & answer the following questions.
+Inspect `MysteryRocketConfig` & answer the following questions.
 You should be able to find the answers or clues to the answers by grepping in `$chipyard/generators/chipyard/src/main/scala/` or `$chipyard/generators/rocket-chip/src/main/scala/`.

 **1. How many bytes are in a block for the L1 DCache?
 How many sets are in the L1 DCache?
 Ways?**